 If you're looking for more info to plan your trip in Romania and travelling while in the country, you’ll find it here.
-We want to make travel planning in Romania as convenient as possible during your visit, so that you can enjoy the magic of our country without worries and stress.
+We want to make travel planning and navigating Romania as easy as possible during your visit, so that you can enjoy the beauty of our country with as little stress and hassle as possible.

-Before we get into details, you should be aware that our internal transport infrastructure is not as developed as in other Western European countries, trains are sometimes unreliable and driving on national roads can be a challenge and require extra care due to busy traffic and one-lane roads.
-Sometimes it’s easier to let someone (or something) else take you to your destination, especially when considering medium-long distances (300 km< ).
-And if you're not short on time then you can just admire the beautiful Romanian countryside landscapes!
+Before we get into details, you should be aware that our transportation infrastructure is not as developed as in other Western European countries: trains are sometimes unreliable and take a long time while driving on national roads can be a challenge and require extra care due to busy traffic and one-lane roads - with very few highway sections.
+Sometimes it’s easier to let someone else take you to your destination (preferably someone used to navigating Romania), especially when considering medium-long distances (300 km< ).

 All Romanian cities have only one airport, usually named after the city, so there’s no risk of confusion.
 Check the websites of the above airlines for more info.

-First of all, we think that one of the best things about a train ride in Romania is the opportunity to enjoy the beautiful countryside landscapes, especially on routes around the Carpathians.
+First of all, we think that one of the best things about a train ride in Romania is the opportunity to enjoy the beautiful countryside landscapes, especially on routes around the Carpathians (e.g. Bucharest-Brasov).
 Even if it is slower, your time will be spent admiring some great views, maybe with a camera or book in your hands.

 However, using the train can get you from one city to almost anywhere in Romania safely, in decently clean conditions and for reasonably cheap prices (Bucharest – Brasov train or Bucharest – Constanta for €10 one way).
-The only problem is that in certain cases train schedules can become unreliable: on long distance trains (like Bucharest - Oradea), during very hot summers or snowy winters, 30 min – 1h delays are very common.
-Also, due to the pretty big internal migration going on in the country, around major holidays or days off trains usually get packed with students and commuters, on top of regular travelers.
-And observing Romanian locals on trains is a priceless experience that cannot be described in words - you'll see for yourself.
+The only problem is that in certain cases train schedules can become unreliable: on long distance trains (like Bucharest - Oradea), during very hot summers or snowy winters, 1h delays are very common.
+Also, due to the pretty big internal migration going on in the country, around major holidays or days off trains usually get packed with students and commuters, on top of regular travellers.
+But observing the locals on trains is a priceless travel experience that cannot be described in words - you'll see for yourself why!

 For more information on routes and planning, you can check the official website of CFR which offers pretty accurate and detailed info.
 You can also buy tickets online, but you need to print them as ticket inspectors come and personally check passengers’ tickets on the train.
 There’s also a smartphone app called ‘TrenulMeu’ which accurately shows you the train schedule.